Improving a Marriage Instead of Getting a Divorce

 --Dave Meurer, (Daze of Our Wives)

 The author says that another cause of friction in her marriage was her unrealistic expectations of things, since if she thought that if her husband loved her, he'd do what she wanted, even though she hadn't told him what that was.
 For instance, they used to go for weekend breaks sometimes.
 He saw them as a chance to have fun in bed, get up early and go for long walks and visit museums.
 She, on the other hand, saw them as times to stay in bed late, talk about their problems and try to become closer.
 Because their two agendas clashed, they would snap at each other all weekend and their time would be unhappy.
 But she realised she wasn't being fair expecting her husband to do what she wanted as a matter of course and getting upset with him when he didn't.
-So now they ask each other beforehand what they want from the weekend, and go with an attitude where they're willing to compromise.
+So now they ask each other beforehand what they want from the weekend, and go with an attitude where they're willing to compromise. |

 She says she came to realise that respecting her husband more would be good for her.
 For instance, she would continually have negative thoughts about him, thinking she did things better than him and not appreciating his good points.
 But then she realised that being so critical of him was only making things worse, and she wasn't appreciating what she had.
 So she resolved to try to change her thinking style, so when a critical thought came into her mind, she'd answer it with a positive one.
 To give a couple of examples, she says she doesn't like the way her husband cuts the grass, but when she thinks about it, she tries to remember to satisfy herself with the thought that at least him cutting it means she doesn't have to.
 She doesn't like the fact that he falls asleep in front of the television in the evening, but when she gets annoyed with him for doing that, she tries to remember that he makes her breakfast in the morning so she can sleep a bit longer, so she's more refreshed than he is.

-She says that even when negative thoughts aren't spoken aloud, they can still be harmful to a marriage, because they create a disrespectful attitude which will show in the way people look at their spouses, interrupt them scornfully when they're speaking, interfere with the way they discipline the children, and so on.
+She says that even when negative thoughts aren't spoken aloud, they can still be harmful to a marriage, because they create a disrespectful attitude which will show in the way people look at their husbands or wives, interrupt them scornfully when they're speaking, interfere with the way they discipline the children, and so on.
 It can cause a downward spiral of worsening relations.
 She realised in her own marriage that a lot of the things she was critical of weren't actually things that deserved to be criticized, but just differences.
 In fact, in some ways, her husband was doing things better than her.
 For instance, he stops to consider a question before answering, and she can get irritated by not getting an answer immediately, but actually, his answers are wise, whereas she tends to answer off the top of her head and make a lot more gaffes.
 She says she's learning to recognise when their ways are just different but one's not necessarily better.
 And they do have quite a lot in common, so she tries to focus on that.

 And their differences can actually compliment each other.
 For instance, she was strict with their kids, but his different attitude actually caused hers to soften, which she's glad about now.